+5.2.1.
 Children working alongside adults

-Many children started off their working lives by accompanying a parent or a sibling on the job, before eventually transitioning into independent work.
-For example, in Menderin, Shemsia began assisting her mother and sister as an itinerant trader (sukbederete, literally 'carrying your shop on your chest') when she was nine years old, and two years later her mother provided her with start-up money so that she could go independent.
-She said that selling with her mother and sister gave her courage to work independently, but she continues to hand over most of her earnings to her parents.
-Twelve-year-old Filagot is also engaged in petty trade and sells injera, which she began to do at the age of nine; she would stand guard over the products and call her mother when customers came to buy.
-By the age of 11, Filagot was selling injera on her own in the marketplace, and there is a sense of pride in how she talks about this transition to independent work.
+Many children started off their working lives by accompanying a parent or a sibling to work, before eventually transitioning into independent work.
+For example, in Menderin, Shemsia began assisting her mother and sister as an itinerant trader (suk-bederete, literally 'carrying your shop on your chest') when she was 9 years old, and two years later her mother provided her with start-up money so that she could go independent.
+She said that selling with her mother and sister gave her courage to work independently, but she was still handing over most of her earnings to her parents when she spoke to us.
+Twelve-year-old Filagot was also engaged in petty trade and sold injera, which she began to do at the age of 9; she would stand guard over the products and call her mother when customers came to buy.
+By the age of 11, Filagot was selling injera on her own in the marketplace, and there was a sense of pride in how she talked about this transition to independent work.

 I believe that I have better skills [now].
-I learned how I can attract customers...
+I learned how I can attract customers ...
 I can do everything for myself.
 I can do these activities even in the absence of my mother.
 I think that it will be useful to show for my children what [work] I was doing when I was their age.

 Thus, it is difficult to tease out who is dependent on whom when livelihood responsibilities are dynamic and shared across the generations, and roles gradually shift from parents having a guiding and supporting role to children assuming greater responsibility for themselves and others.
 In some cases, parents who initially involved children under their guidance become positioned as dependants of their children in the context of work.
 Twelve-year-old Mekonen in Menderin provides a clear example.
 His father died when he was very young; rather than leaving Mekonen alone at home, for years his mother took him with her when she went to sell boiled potatoes in the marketplace.
-Recently, he has again started to work closely with his mother, who cannot read or write, in response to concerns that she was being cheated by customers.
+Recently, he again started to work closely with his mother, who cannot read or write, in response to concerns that she was being cheated by customers.
 He said that because he is able to calculate sales and give correct change to customers "no one can deceive her", and her income is improving.

+5.2.2.
 Children substituting for adults

 Another way in which children's work is linked to adults' work is through substitution: children replace adults in work that is primarily considered the adult's responsibility.
-In rural Leki, it was not unusual for children to report filling in for parents in the Productive Safety-Net Program (PSNP), although the minimum age for participation is technically 16 (Tafere and Woldehanna 2012: 20).
-Generally, children did not like PSNP work; the tasks were difficult (digging, planting, carrying stones, etc.) and the work was often located in the sloping hills.
-Thirteen-year-old Mekuanint does PSNP work to replace his parents, who are both experiencing poor health.
-In his view, PSNP work is risky, tiring and "heavy for children my age"; he was injured last year when he fell into a ditch.
-Nonetheless, he said that the local administration and programme officials do not prevent him from joining in.
-Other children reported substituting for their parents in PSNP when the parents preferred to attend to other (perhaps better-paid) work elsewhere.
+In rural Leki, it was not unusual for children to report filling in for parents in the PSNP, although the minimum age for participation is technically 16 (Tafere and Woldehanna 2012: 20).
+Generally, children did not like PSNP work; the tasks were difficult (digging, planting, carrying stones, etc.) and the work was often located on steep hillsides.
+Thirteen-year-old Mekuanint did PSNP work to replace his parents, who were both experiencing poor health.
+In his view, PSNP work was risky, tiring and "heavy for children my age"; he was injured the previous year when he fell into a ditch.
+Nonetheless, he said that the local administration and programme officials did not prevent him from joining in.
+Other children reported substituting for their parents in the PSNP when the parents preferred to attend to other (perhaps better-paid) work elsewhere.